-If you don’t want to perform your own site backups, then get professional support, or use WordPress backup plugins.
+If you don’t want to perform manual backups, then get professional WordPress help, or use backup plugins.

-- Learn about a WordPress backup plugin that we recommend using to automate site backups here: Back Up, Copy And Keep Your WordPress Site Protected With Backup Creator Plugin For WP
+- You can read about a great WordPress backup plugin that can automate your backup process here: Backup, Duplicate And Keep Your WP Websites Protected With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix WordPress Database Is Too Large To Back Up Issue